SAP/luigi/docs/luigi-client-api.md

 ### setDirtyStatus

-Makes current page dirty or not
+This method informs the main application that the current view in the iframe has unsaved changes, like for example a view with form fields which have been edited but not yet submitted.

 #### Parameters

--   `isDirty` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** tells if current page/component has any unsaved changes at the moment
+-   `isDirty` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** tells if the current page or component has any unsaved changes at the moment